Welcome to the UK’s premiere competition for amateur filmmakers!

 15. The IAC and BIAFF logos may not be used in connection with any film without express permission from the organisers.
 The IAC reserves the right: (a) to present any entry or part of any entry at the International Festival; (b) without prejudice to the maker’s copyright, to make copies for the IAC Film Library or for the purpose of training judges; (c) to release all or part of any entry for publicity purposes; (d) to exclude any entry.

-20. Entry to the competition is free for IAC members and affiliated clubs if received before 20th December 2021.
+19. Entry to the competition is free for IAC members and affiliated clubs if received no later than 18th December 2022.